t-ded/ASL-Recognition/README.md

 ## Components and Project Structure

-The `Data` folder contains a small sample dataset, which is insufficient for satisfactory live recognition from camera but is enough for presentation of the training process.

-Please make sure to preserve the layour of the project as it is, since changing the folders or location of the files may lead to unexpected behaviour.
+Firstly, a slight disclaimer - please make sure to preserve the layout of the project as it is, since changing the folders, filenames or location of the files may lead to unexpected behaviour.
 Also note that the main parts of this script will only work on a device with a working camera.
-The script for image capturing might need slight tweaking in case the camera cannot be found in the default spot by `opencv2`.
+Also, the scripts utilizing image capturing might need slight tweaking in case the camera cannot be found in the default spot by `opencv2` (see [Common Issues and How to Fix Them](#common-issues) at the bottom of this guide).

+As it currently stands, the root directory of this project contains 6 folders and numerous files.
+This section shall provide a brief summary for most of these with further breakdown for the most important functionalities being presented in the following [Usage](#usage) section.

+* `pretrained_log` provides a TensorBoard log directory for the pre-trained model.
+* `Data` folder contains a small sample dataset, which is insufficient for satisfactory live recognition from camera but is enough for presentation of the training process.
+* `Examples` folder stores the example images for each of the gestures in the dataset.
+These instruct the users on how to perform each individual sign.
+* `preprocessing_pipelines` is the folder to store images of various preprocessing pipelines for comparison.
+This is where images from `showcase_collect_preprocessing.py` are saved.
+* `model` stores the scripts regarding model training as well as the models themselves.
+  * `model/current` folder is where the current pre-trained model is saved.
+  * `model/experiments` folder is created to store subsequent model training runs when starting training for the first time (not originally present in this repository).
+  * `model/knn_summary.txt` and `model/rfc_summary.txt` provide evaluations of the classical ML models used in this research for comparison (k-Nearest Neighbours and Random Forest).
+  * `model/model.py` is a script for building the model and preprocessing pipeline based on given text instructions.
+  * `model/preprocessing.py` is a script containing auxiliary classes and functions, such as custom TensorFlow layers and callbacks.
+* `collect_dataset.py` is a script that takes the user through the image collection process.
+* `config.json` is a configuration file for this project.
+Some important settings can be specified in this file, including paths to some components or the image size for the dataset.
+* `gestures.txt` is a list of gestures that are used in this project.
+* `run.py` is the run script for this project.
+Through this script, the usery can access every other component of the project by specifying the procedure in the command line.
+* `showcase_collect_preprocessing.py` is a script for real-time demonstration, comparison and saving of various preprocessing pipelines.
+* `showcase_model` is a script that starts the real-time environment and utilizes the model for real-time prediction if prompted to do so.
+* `translations.txt` is a file with English-Czech gesture pairs to enable using the application in both languages.
+* `utils.py` is a script storing various utility functions, such as functions for project initialization etc.

 ## Usage